Supski Indiegogo Campaign Video

 Alternating paddling on one side and then the other not only gives you variety but keeps the paddle board on a straight forward path.

 By pulling forward on one side and pushing back on the other, you can make tight turns.
-You can also hold one paddle in the water and paddle with the other to make a more gradual turn.
+Lock one paddle in the water for a more gradual turn.

 Reverse is done by holding the paddles out of the water, pushing them back as far as possible in the tracks, dropping the paddles in the water and then pulling forward.
 This is a great stretching exercise for the back muscles.